SACHU2151/personal-portfolio/README.md

-# Devfolio
+# DevSS

-Devfolio is a portfolio website built using Next.js, Tailwind CSS, and Framer Motion.
+DevSS is a portfolio website built using Next.js, Tailwind CSS, and Framer Motion.
 It allows developers to showcase their projects, skills, and blogs in a visually appealing manner.

 ## Table of Contents